 However, It's Not All Gloom and Doom

 The good news?
-Metabolism is heavily influenced by your lifestyle choices.
-There are some things that you can do to ratchet up your metabolism and increase your muscle building and fat burning power.
+Your lifestyle choices heavily influence metabolism.
+You can do some things to ratchet up your metabolism and increase your muscle building and fat-burning power.
 Let's look at a few proven metabolism boosters.

 Improve Your Sleeping Habits

-A considerable factor which will control your overall metabolism is sleep.
+An essential factor that will control your overall metabolism is sleep.
 Numerous studies have concluded that poor sleeping habits and sleeping patterns have a destructive impact on your overall metabolism.

 There are reasons for this impact.
 One is that your Human Growth Hormone (HGH) production is directly linked to healthy, deep sleep, and low HGH levels slow down your metabolism.